Colorado Residency Procedures

 You may also use this form if you are under 23 and have not attended PPCC but you are seeking emancipation from your parents for tuition classification purposes.
 To qualify as emancipated, students must be able to demonstrate financial independence without support from parents or others.
 Students will be required to provide documents showing financial independence, such as proof of income and a list detailing living expenses.
 If you are independently supporting yourself, please complete this petition for our review.

-Use this online submission form if you have not previously attended PPCC during a prior term and the initial admissions residency determination you received indicated you were missing two forms of intent for Colorado Residency.
+Use this online submission form if you have not previously attended classes at PPCC as a non-resident or if you received an e-mail from Admissions indicating you are missing two forms of intent for Colorado Residency.
 You may also use this form if residency information was missing from your initial admissions application.

 The student shall have until the drop (census) date for the semester, if enrolled in any full term course or the drop (census) date for the earliest part of term enrolled, to provide the requested information in order to receive a residency decision prior to the drop date.